-The Capital Plan is the catalog of the SFMTA's anticipated capital needs for the upcoming twenty years.
+The Capital Plan is an assessment of the SFMTA's anticipated capital needs for the upcoming twenty years.
 It is a financially unconstrained plan and includes capital needs for which funding has not yet been committed.
 The purpose of the Capital Plan is to identify and prioritize all of the agency's potential capital investment needs.
-These investment needs are based on the analysis provided by a number of strategies and programs: Muni Forward Implementation Plan, the State of Good Repair Report, the Pedestrian Safety Strategy, the Bicycle Strategy, the Transit Fleet Plan, and the Real Estate Vision, as well as staff-identified needs such as those to address potential safety issues or to comply with new mandates.
-All of the agency's priorities, investment decisions, and grant applications rely upon the programs described in this plan.
+These investment needs are based on the analysis provided by a number of strategies and programs, as well as staff-identified needs such as those to address potential safety issues or to comply with new mandates.

+All of the agency's priorities, investment decisions, and grant applications rely upon the capital needs described in this plan.
 All needs in the Capital Plan are prioritized based on the goals and objectives of the SFMTA Strategic Plan.
 Although inclusion in the Capital Plan does not guarantee funding or approval of any particular project or program contained within it, having clear and consistently stated capital needs are critical to SFMTA's ability to plan for and secure federal, state, regional, and local funding.